tcastrom/CEFR-French/README.md

 - Liau Index
 - Polysyllable Count

-Furthermore, we incorporated features from the Open Lexicon online library, such as:
+Furthermore, we incorporated features from the[Open Lexicon](http://openlexicon.fr/datasets-info/Lexique382/README-Lexique.html) online library, such as:
 - Frequency of word appearance in films and books
 - Number of letters and syllables